Da-Technician/Gorilla-Shirt-Forest-Stand-/README.md

 !!!
 If you wanna see how it looks before doing it, go see the file ''INGAME IMAGE.Png'' !!!

-Step 1 : instal the code of gorilla shirt ( https://github.com/developer9998/GorillaShirts )
+Step 1 : install the code of gorilla shirt ( https://github.com/developer9998/GorillaShirts )

 step 2 : extract the project